fdch/fdch.github.io/presentation/presentation.rst

 We are Berenice and Federico, a couple of 34 year-old freelance Argentinian composers/artists with **two lovely cats** 🐈 🐈 💕, looking for the **long term lease** of our beloved, bright, warm, quiet, and ample place in Berlin with **Anmeldung**, starting **September/October**.
 What a dream!

+Feel free to go through our documents for more information, but our budget is comfortable: we have enough savings for a year and we estimate a total income of around 3.000 - 4.000 euro per month between the two.

-  We would like to introduce ourselves so that you can briefly get to know us.
+  Here, we would like to introduce ourselves so that you can briefly get to know us, our cats, why we came to Berlin, and what we want to do here.

 .. _newhope target: